The Crime Is Mine: Production

 Ozon conceived of the film during the COVID-19 lockdowns.
 He described it as being "ultimately about the triumph of sorority".
 He said, "it ends with a play in the tradition of Jean Renoir.
 It's also a playful reference to The Last Metro by François Truffaut".
 Huppert's character was based on the actress Sarah Bernhardt.
-Other influcences included "American screwball comedies from the 1930s", particularly films by Ernst Lubitsch and Frank Capra, as well as "the Paris of the 1930s viewed by the Americans, as in the film Victor/Victoria by Blake Edwards".
+Other influences included "American screwball comedies from the 1930s", particularly films by Ernst Lubitsch and Frank Capra, as well as "the Paris of the 1930s viewed by the Americans, as in the film Victor/Victoria by Blake Edwards".

 Filming took place from April to June 2022, in and around Paris and in Charleroi and Brussels, Belgium.

 Release

-The film screened for industry professionals on 10 January 2023 at Unifrance's Rendez-Vous with French Cinema showcase in Paris.
+The film was screened for industry professionals on 10 January 2023 at Unifrance's Rendez-Vous with French Cinema showcase in Paris.
 It premiered as the opening film at the Festival Premiers Plans d'Angers on 21 January 2023.